arangodb/cluster-maintenance/README.md

-# ArangoDB Debug Scripts
+# ArangoDB Cluster Maintenance Tools

 **These scripts are to be used with caution, under the guidance of ArangoDB support.**

 ## Purpose

-A collection of several helper scripts that gather diagnostic information about an ArangoDB cluster and also optionally apply modifications to it.
+A collection of several tools that gather diagnostic information about an ArangoDB cluster and also optionally apply modifications to it.

 ## Prerequisites